ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/source-code-dependencies/package-references.md

 **Mark a Java dependency as GraalVM compatible**

-A Java dependency can be marked as GraalVM compatible by passing `graalvmCompatible = true` property as follows:
+A Java dependency can be marked as GraalVM compatible by passing the `graalvmCompatible = true` property as follows:

 ```toml
 [[platform.java11.dependency]]